 Ship lessors and ship leasing managers can elect to be taxed according to a concessionary tax regime in Hong Kong.
 Under the concessionary tax regime, provided that the specified conditions are met, the assessable profits of a qualifying ship lessor carrying out operating lease or finance lease activities (include sale and leaseback arrangement and subleasing) is taxed at 0%.
 The taxable amount of qualifying profits derived by a qualifying ship lessor is deemed to be (1) 20% of the gross lease payments less deductible expenses, excluding tax depreciation allowance (for operating lease activities) or (2) the finance charges or interest after deduction of allowable expenses (for finance lease activities).
 Tax concession also applies to the assessable profits derived from qualifying ship leasing management activities carried out by qualifying ship leasing managers in Hong Kong when certain specified conditions are met.
-The applicable concessionary tax rates are 0% for qualifying ship leasing management activities carried out for an associated corporation and 8.25% (i.e. 50% of the normal profits tax rate) for qualifying ship leasing management activities carried out for an associated corporation and 8.25% (i.e. 50% of the normal profits tax rate) for qualifying ship leasing management activities carried out for an associated corporation and 8.25% (i.e. 50% of the normal profits tax rate) for qualifying ship leasing management activities carried out other than for an associated corporation.
+The applicable concessionary tax rates are 0% for qualifying ship leasing management activities carried out for an associated corporation and 8.25% (i.e. 50% of the normal profits tax rate) for qualifying ship leasing management activities carried out other than for an associated corporation.
 The concessionary tax rates apply to sums received or accrued on or after 1 April 2020.

-The tax concession is subject to the threshold requirements under the substantial activity requirement test.
-The minimum substantial activity threshold requirements during the basis period for the year of assessment concerned are summarised as follows (measured at the group level):
+The tax concession is subject to meeting the following threshold requirements under the substantial activity requirement test during the basis period for the year of assessment concerned (measured at the group level):

-Average number of full-time qualified employees Total amount of operating expenditure Qualifying ship leasing activity Not less than 2 Not less than \$7,800,000 Qualifying ship leasing management activity Not less than 1 Not less than \$1,000,000
+Average number of full-time qualified employees Total amount of operating expenditure Qualifying ship leasing activity Adequate in the opinion of the CIR and in any event not less than 2 Adequate in the opinion of the CIR and in any event not less than \$7,800,000 Qualifying ship leasing management activity Adequate in the opinion of the CIR and in any event not less than 1 Adequate in the opinion of the CIR and in any event not less than \$1,000,000